September 10, 2022 - 7:00 p.m. An Evening of Classical Ballet, Music, and Opera

 Welcome to Memorial Park!

-This corner piece park to downtown has everything you might want for a beautiful day in Siloam Springs.
-Adjacent to the Siloam Springs Public Library, Memorial Park holds a space for the Farmers Market, a beautiful pavilion, an interactive water feature, the KIA Veteran’s Memorial, lush green space, and the Chautauqua Amphitheater.
+This park has everything you might want for a beautiful day in Siloam Springs.
+Adjacent to our historical downtown area and the Siloam Springs Library, Memorial Park holds the farmer’s market, an interactive water feature, the KIA Veteran’s Memorial, a beautifully restored gazebo, lush green space, and the Chautauqua Amphitheater.

 ***Memorial Park and the Chautauqua Amphitheater is not a rentable or reservable facility at this time. ***